daveWid/NativeObject/README.md

 ## Example

-Really the easiest way to learn about this library is to see an example.
+The easiest way to learn about this library is to see an example.
 We'll pretend that we are converting a row from a database.

+The property map is an array of _property name_ => 'mapping name'_ pairs.
+See the [Casting(#casting)] section for more information on what is available.

 ``` php
 class UserObject extends Wid\Data\NativeObject